 A wonderful colleague shared five great ways to sustainably be a policy change advocate:

-Find something you can commit to doing that will challenge you (e.g. having an uncomfortable conversation with a relative you think is kind of a xenophobe)
+Find something you can commit to doing that will challenge you (e.g., having an uncomfortable conversation with a relative you think is a xenophobe)

 Ask a friend to join you in making these commitments